More Information Back to top

-- Scaffold Frames – Building Wraps are most often installed onto existing scaffolding.
+- Scaffold Frames – Building Wraps are an ideal solution for scaffolding.
 Your scaffolding contractor can be instructed to make a simple frame, to which your wrap is attached using strong bungee shock cord.

-- Bungee Ties – once fixing points have been completed on the wall – typically large eye or hook bolts – bungee clips or ties can be used to attach to the banner eyelets.
+- Typically large eye or hook bolts – bungee clips or ties can be used to attach to the banner eyelets.
 This method tensions the banner as well as allowing some give when the wind hits, thus protecting hems and eyelets.

-- Wire Frame & Bungee – a steel wire frame can be run though eye bolts approximately 300mm outside the banner.
-Once the wire is tensioned, the banner can be fitted to the wire using a zig-zag of bungee shock cord – this is best done in short sections of 4-5m.
-This gives the effect of a trampoline on its side, tensions the banner and allows some give for high winds.
+- Wire Frame & Bungee – a steel wire frame would run though eye bolts approximately 300mm outside the banner.
+Once the wire is tensioned, the banner can be fitted to the cable using a zig-zag of bungee shock cord – easier in short sections of 4-5m.
+The rope gives the effect of a trampoline on its side, tensions the banner and allows some give for high winds.